ZeyuGaoAi/SSMTL_CancerClassification/README.md

 2. Extract Image Patches from WSIs (no-overlapping) `./preprocess/extract_patches.py`.

 ### Training
-1. Set up the file pathes of labeled, unlabeled training data and valid data in line 78-80 of `multitask_train.py`.
+1. Set up pathes of labeled, unlabeled training data and valid data in line 78-80 of `multitask_train.py`.

     For example: